 I hated pumpkin pie until I had this one.
 Now, I will eat no other.
 This is the best pumpkin pie EVER.

 This recipe is by far the holiday family favorite at our house.
-Gramma Marilyn made it for our Thanksgiving Dinner ten years ago, and it is a regular on our table every year without fail.
+Gramma Marilyn made it for our Thanksgiving Dinner back in 1998, and it is a regular on our table every year without fail.
+Without. fail.

 Previously, I had never been a fan of pumpkin pie.
 Too slimy.
 But, this pie has a graham cracker crust and a crunchy, sweet, nutty top, which offset the smooth custard and make for a great combination.